-The Qualifying Exam should be completed no later than Oct 1st of the fifth semester (3rd year) of graduate studies.
-By this time, the student must have completed 28 credit hours of courses, seminars, and research.
+The Qualifying Examination should be completed no later than October 1st of the fifth semester (3rd year) of graduate studies.
+By this time, the student must have completed at least 28 credit hours of courses, seminars, and research.

-The first goal of the Qualifying Exam is to evaluate the student's written Thesis Proposal.
+The first goal of the Qualifying Examination is to evaluate the student's written Thesis Proposal.
 The student is encouraged to research and organize the background knowledge that serves as the basis for the research proposal and to devise a series of experiments or research program that will investigate a significant and novel problem in the student’s area of interest.
-Regardless of the research area and methodology chosen, all research proposals must address the following questions: What do you plan to accomplish, why you want to do it and how you are going to do it.
+Regardless of the research area and methodology chosen, all research proposals must address the following questions: What do you plan to accomplish, why you want to do it, and how you are going to do it?

-The second goal of the qualifying exam is to assess the student’s basic theoretical and practical knowledge in their chosen field of study.
-During a closed meeting, the Qualifying Examination Committee will as the student questions to evaluate whether the student’s basic theoretical and practical knowledge is sufficient for the student to pursue a Ph.D. in Translational Biomedical Science.
+The second goal of the Qualifying Examination is to assess the student’s basic theoretical and practical knowledge in their chosen field of study.
+During a closed meeting, the appointed Advisory Committee will ask the student questions to evaluate whether the student’s basic theoretical and practical knowledge is sufficient for the student to pursue a Ph.D. in Translational Biomedical Science.
 Accordingly, the questions will test the student’s foundation of (i) general theories and paradigms (ii) classical and current literature and (iii) experimental techniques related to the student’s Thesis Proposal, as well as their chosen field of study.

-Write A Thesis Proposal Using An NIH F30/F31 Grant Application Format
+Writing a Thesis Proposal Using a NIH F30/F31 Grant Application Format

-In brief, the proposal will be written in the format of an F30 for dual degree candidates (MD/PhDs), and the format of an F31 for doctoral candidates (PhDs).
-We are providing one F30 example and one F31 example for your edification, but you should speak with your advisor and committee members to get further proposal examples and guidance with formatting.
+In brief, the proposal will be written in the format of an F30 for dual degree candidates (MD/PhDs), and the format of an F31 for doctoral trainees (PhDs).
+Students should speak with the primary advisor and committee members to get further proposal examples and guidance with formatting.

-Although the written proposal is the intellectual output of the student, the student is encouraged to consult with others – his or her advisor, other faculty members, thesis committee members, postdoctoral fellows, other students, or investigators outside the University – in preparing the written proposal.
+Although the written proposal is the intellectual output of the student, the student is encouraged to consult with others – the primary advisor, other faculty members, thesis committee members, postdoctoral fellows, other students, or investigators outside the University – in preparing the written proposal.
 It is recognized that there may be substantial input by the student's advisor, since the thesis generally reflects research activities in the advisor's laboratory or research program.
-However, the actual written proposal is to be the intellectual output of the student, and plagiarism from publications or grant applications written by the advisor or others is not allowed.
-When the student has completed the written proposal, the advisor must review it before the oral examination is scheduled.
+However, the actual written proposal is to be the intellectual output of the student, and plagiarism from publications or grant applications written by the advisor or others is strictly prohibited.
+When the student has completed the written proposal, the advisor must review it before the Qualifying Examination is scheduled.
 While the advisor and other thesis committee members may suggest modifications in the written proposal, all revisions are to be done by the student.

 - Appointment Form for PhD Qualifying Exam announces date, time, and location of the exam, the student’s program, committee members and proposal title.
 This form is prepared by the TBS coordinator and signed by one of the TBS co-directors.